InteropIO/finsemble-bloomberg/BloombergBridge/docfx_project/articles/intro.md

 }
 ```

 ## How it works

 This integration creates interoperability and data synchronization by utilizing both the Finsemble Router API and Terminal Connect API.

-A subscription to the Bloomberg Terminal gives you access to the Terminal Connect API.
+Terminal Connect allows you to link proprietary apps with the Terminal.
 This integration implements those Terminal Connect API calls where we saw useful and relevant use cases.

 The Finsemble Router API is used to communicate with other Finsemble components.
 In this integration, we use separate Router channels as API endpoints.
 The Terminal Connect API interfaces with the Finsemble Router API to pass messages between Bloomberg Terminal panels/LaunchPad windows and Finsemble components.

+**@FPE: Mark, I would add a diagram about the communication between BTC/theRouter/Finsemble here.
+In general, would you read over this section and expand it in the ways that you articulated to me at the whiteboard?**

 The integration utilizes the Router's Query/Response model.
 In the source code of the main program there is a function called `BBG_CreateWorksheet`.
 This function name is also the channel name we declare in the Router.
 Any Router query calls to this channel will call the corresponding function in the integration.
 When these endpoints are queried, the integration handles the call and redirects as appropriate.
 Sometimes this redirect is as simple as passing the data directly to a Terminal Connect API endpoint.
 Other times, it will involve data manipulation and transformation to conform to the Terminal Connect endpoint.
 (For additional information about this powerful API, please refer to the [Finsemble Router documentation](https://documentation.chartiq.com/finsemble/tutorial-TheRouter.html).)